 You may have noticed that I am an infrequent blogger.
 I have a lot I would like to say, but most of my thoughts remain hidden from cyberspace.
 I have always believed that if I am going to do something, I want to do a good job of it.
 Whatever I put my heart to, I am in it 100%.
 Blogging takes a backseat because of the busyness of my life.
 How busy can things be, you ask?
 I would like to share with you a little about my world.

 As many of you know, I am married with a big family.
-I married my high school sweetheart, Mike, 22 years ago when I was just 18 years old.
-Mike just started a new career adventure working for my brother-in-law in his business.
+I married my high school sweetheart, Mike, 23 years ago when I was just 18 years old.
+Mike just started a new career adventure working for my brother-in-law in his business, GatorStep.
 Together we have 7 kids and 2 grandkids.

-Tiffany is 19 and was married this past year to Thomas whom our family has known for 15 years!
-It was a joy for our two families to be permanently linked together with this union.
+Tiffany is 20 and got married to Thomas on April 16, 2016.
+It was a joy for our two families to be permanently linked together with this union since we have known Thomas’ family since Tiffany and Thomas were only 4 years old.
 Thomas is also serving in National Guard.

-Kaylie is 17, homeschooling and attending Community School of the Arts.
+Kaylie is 18, graduated early from homeschooling and has been attending Community School of the Arts the past 3 years.
 She is a very motivated young lady and will probably graduate early.
+She is engaged to Alex and they plan to get married very soon!

-Isaac is 14, homeschooling and learning computer animation as well as occasionally working with Mike.
+Isaac is 15, homeschooling and active in photography as well as working with Mike at the GatorStep shop.

-This past Fall, I began classes with Johnson University, pursuing a degree in Intercultural Studies with an emphasis on ESL.
-I am also the team leader of Woodlawn Refugee Ministry and serve on the Board of Directors of Center of Light.
+In August 2016, I began classes with Johnson University, pursuing a degree in Intercultural Studies with an emphasis on ESL.
+I am also the co-leader of Woodlawn Refugee Ministry.

 My apologies for not faithfully keeping up with this blog.
 I am assuming you will understand why after reading this post.
 My days are busy, or I’d rather say, fruitful.
 If you have any questions about refugee advocacy, I would love to connect with you privately.
 You can email me at firstname.lastname@example.org.
 May God bless you!